PoldeDalmau/Argon_MD/journal.md

 Matteo: Function that calculates the forces on the particles (input: positions of all particles at all times; output: Force components at most recent timestep)
 Alberto: Finish the function that stores each particle's velocity and position at every timestep (input: init_pos and init_vel; output: longer matrix with all coordinates at all timesteps) and implement boundary condition
-Pol: Make a function that implements Euler' Method (input: velocities and positions up to timestep n, output: positions and velocities at most recent timestep n+1)
+Pol: Make a function that implements Euler's Method (input: velocities and positions up to timestep n, output: positions and velocities at most recent timestep n+1)

 (due 14 February 2021, 23:59)